Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Methods

 \subsection{Culture and imaging of peri-implantation mouse embryos}

-To experimentally manipulate the tissue--tissue boundary in the peri-implantation mouse embryos, 3D-gel embedded embryo culture was performed as described in Ref.~\cite{ichikawa2022ex}.
-In brief, mouse embryos at embryonic day 4.5 were recovered from dissected uteri and cultured in a mixture of Matrigel--collagen I. Mural trophectoderm (mTE) was microsurgically removed to enable polar trophectoderm (pTE) invagination in the control condition, whereas maintaining mTE intact blocked pTE invagination and generated a boundary perturbation.
+To experimentally {\change characterize epiblast cells and} manipulate the tissue--tissue boundary in the peri-implantation mouse embryos, 3D-gel embedded embryo culture {\change (3D-geec)} was performed as described in Ref.~\cite{ichikawa2022ex}.
+In brief, mouse embryos at E4.5 were recovered from dissected uteri and cultured in a mixture of Matrigel--collagen I. Mural trophectoderm (mTE) was microsurgically removed to enable polar trophectoderm (pTE) invagination in the control condition, whereas maintaining mTE intact blocked pTE invagination and generated a boundary perturbation {\change in 18 hours of culture}.